upkie/vulp/README.md

 ### Non-features

 - Low frequency: Vulp is designed for tasks that run in the 1–400 Hz range (like balancing bipeds or quadrupeds)
-- No hard real-time guarantee: the code is empirically reliable, that's it
+- Soft, not hard real-time guarantee: the code is empirically reliable by a large margin, that's it
 - Weakly-typed IPC: typing is used within agents and spines, but the interface between them is only checked at runtime

 ### Alternatives